Austin Riley Player Props: Braves vs. Guardians

-The Atlanta Braves, including Austin Riley (.386 on-base percentage in past 10 games, 52 points above season-long percentage), battle starter Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+After hitting .275 with three doubles, two home runs, three walks and six RBI in his past 10 games, Austin Riley and the Atlanta Braves take on the Cleveland Guardians (who will hand the ball to Cal Quantrill) at 7:10 PM ET on Wednesday.

-He had a hitless performance in his previous game (0-for-4) against the Guardians.
+He had a one-hit showing in his previous game (1-for-5) against the Guardians.

 Austin Riley Game Info & Props vs. the Guardians